GetMyCollege

 Regulatory and Accreditation Bodies for Engineering Programs in India

-To ensure the quality and legitimacy of engineering education in India, whether engineering is UG or PG it is essential that the programs and institutions are approved and accredited by the relevant regulatory bodies.
-Recognition from AICTE (All India Council for Technical Education), UGC (University Grants Commission), and accreditations from NAAC or NBA play a crucial role in validating the credibility of both undergraduate and postgraduate engineering courses.
+To ensure the quality and legitimacy of engineering education in India, whether Engineering is UG or PG it is essential that the programs and institutions are approved and accredited by the relevant regulatory bodies.
+Recognition from AICTE (All India Council for Technical Education), UGC (University Grants Commission), and accreditations from NAAC or NBA play a crucial role in validating the credibility of both undergraduate and Postgraduate Engineering Courses.
 Always verify the approval status of the institution before applying, as it directly impacts the value of your degree & future career opportunities.

 AICTE (All India Council for Technical Education)